 - Take care of some plants.
 Research shows that regularly seeing indoor and outdoor green can be greatly beneficial to our psychological well-being.
 Incorporate some plants into your room to help boost your mood.
 It has the added benefit of purifying indoor air quality as well.

 - Choose one interesting piece of furniture and use it as a centerpiece.
 A room filled with too many over-the-top elements can overwhelm the senses.
-Choose one centerpiece, like a unique handcrafted table, and decorate the space around it.
+Choose one centerpiece, like this dining room furniture, a unique handcrafted table, and decorate the space around it.

 Space and organization